goddyZhao/nproxy/README.md

-# nproxy
+# NProxy

 A cli proxy tool specialized in file replacing

 [![Build Status](https://secure.travis-ci.org/goddyZhao/nproxy.png)](http://travis-ci.org/goddyZhao/nproxy)

-## Why nproxy
+## Why NProxy

-Maybe you have such question as why nproxy when we have [Fiddler](http://www.fiddler2.com/fiddler2/), [Charles](http://www.charlesproxy.com/), [Rythem](http://www.alloyteam.com/2012/05/web-front-end-tool-rythem-1/) and [Tinyproxy](https://banu.com/tinyproxy/).
+Maybe you have such question as why NProxy when we have [Fiddler](http://www.fiddler2.com/fiddler2/), [Charles](http://www.charlesproxy.com/), [Rythem](http://www.alloyteam.com/2012/05/web-front-end-tool-rythem-1/) and [Tinyproxy](https://banu.com/tinyproxy/).
 Yes, there is no doubt that they are all great tools, however they don't meet my requirements:

 * Support Mac, Linux and Windows(especially Mac and Linux)
 * Support replacing combo files with separated source files
 * Support directory mapping

-This is the main reason why nproxy is here.
-Besides, nproxy can improve the efficiency of my daily development for enterprise-level product with a bunch of complex building processes, which cost me lots of time.
+This is the main reason why NProxy is here.
+Besides, NProxy can improve the efficiency of my daily development for enterprise-level product with a bunch of complex building processes, which cost me lots of time.

-I've written a post named [NProxy: The Mjolnir for UI Developers](http://en.blog.goddyzhao.me/post/29470818841/nproxy-the-mjolnir-for-ui-developers)  and a keynote [NProxy: A Sharp Weapon for UI Developers](https://speakerdeck.com/u/goddyzhao/p/nproxy-a-sharp-weapon-for-ui-developers) to explain my reason for developing nproxy in detail.
+I've written a post named [NProxy: The Mjolnir for UI Developers](http://en.blog.goddyzhao.me/post/29470818841/nproxy-the-mjolnir-for-ui-developers)  and a keynote [NProxy: A Sharp Weapon for UI Developers](https://speakerdeck.com/u/goddyzhao/p/nproxy-a-sharp-weapon-for-ui-developers) to explain my reason for developing NProxy in detail.

 ## Features